Sorbet: History

-It is believed that sorbets originated in ancient Persia as far back as 550-530 BCE.
+It is believed that sorbets originated in ancient Persia as far back as 550–530 BC.

-There are a number of legendary origin myths, unsupported by any known evidence, that attribute the origins of sorbet to historical figures like the Roman Emperor Nero, Marco Polo and the Italian duchess Catherine de' Medici.
+There are a number of European origin tales, unsupported by any known evidence, that attribute the origins of sorbet to historical figures like the Roman Emperor Nero, Marco Polo, and the Italian duchess and French queen Catherine de' Medici.

 Romans did not add ice to their drinks because easily accessible ice along the lower slopes of mountains was not sanitary for use in food preparation.
-Iced drinks were believed to cause convulsions, colic and a host of other ailments.
+Iced drinks were thought to cause convulsions, colic and a host of other ailments.
 Hippocrates was known to have criticized chilled drinks for causing "fluxes of the stomach", while Seneca lambasted the extravagant costs associated with iced desserts.
-Despite this, ice and snow were prized ingredients in ancient cuisines including Japanese, Chinese, Greek and Roman cuisines.
+Despite this, ice and snow were prized ingredients in ancient cuisines including Japanese, Chinese, and Greek cuisines.

 The first Western mention of sherbet is an Italian reference to something that Turks drink.
 The word sherbet entered the Italian language as sorbetto, which later became sorbet in French.
 August Escoffier describes sorbet as "very light and barely-congealed ices, served after the Entrées.
 They serve in freshening the stomach; preparing it to properly receive the roast.
 They are appetizers and help to aid digestion".
 He recommends that they register 15° on the saccharometer and be of drinkable consistency.

 The first recipe in French for flavored ices appears in 1674, in Nicholas Lemery's Recueil de curiositéz rares et nouvelles de plus admirables effets de la nature.
-Recipes for sorbetti saw publication in the 1694 edition of Antonio Latini's Lo Scalco alla Moderna (The Modern Steward).
+Recipes for sorbetti saw publication in the 1694 Italian edition of Antonio Latini's Lo Scalco alla Moderna (The Modern Steward).
 Recipes for flavored ices begin to appear in François Massialot's Nouvelle Instruction pour les Confitures, les Liqueurs, et les Fruits, starting with the 1692 edition.
 Massialot's recipes result in a coarse, pebbly texture.
 Latini claims that the results of his recipes should have the fine consistency of sugar and snow.
 When Europeans figured out how to freeze sherbet they began making sorbetto by adding fruit juices and flavorings to a frozen simple syrup base.
-In the US sherbet generally meant an ice milk, but recipes from early soda fountain manuals include ingredients such as gelatin, beaten egg whites, cream, or milk.
+In the US, sherbet generally meant an ice milk, but recipes from early soda fountain manuals included ingredients such as gelatin, beaten egg whites, cream, or milk.